Ever have a witty t-shirt idea and think, “Hey, I could totally make money off that?” Or wanted to design your very own shoes or phone cases?

 If you have a knack for catchy creations and are looking for a way to work from home, here are the best Print-on-Demand sites to sell your designs.

 1 – Printful

-Printful is the service Smart Money Mamas uses for t-shirts and other swag.
+Printful is the service Smart Money Mamas uses for t-shirts and my print-on-demand shop, Kingdom of Threads.
 Setting up a shop through Printful is a painless process that gives you access to excellent video tutorials and a good resources page to help you get started.

 When connecting to Shopify or Etsy, you can leave the printing and shipping to Printful to free up more of your time to focus on creating.
 And, for a personalized touch, you can add a short message on your packing slips to your customers and place a custom sticker of your logo on all your packages, too.

 2 – Printify